erfangc/ReactTable/README.md

     { ..., formatInstructions: "multiplier:100 unit:KG"}

 ## Developing

+    Note:
+    master -> is now on the unreleased version 2 of the product.
+This version represents the data as a tree instead of a 2D array.
+There are many benefits.
+See legacy-version-1 branch for the old code

 *You will need [node.js](http://nodejs.org/download/) installed on your development PC in order to use the tools below*